JohnKearney1/SlowLoris/README.md

 	This project is for educational purposes ONLY.
 	This software impliments several penetration testing tools, intended only for legal use.
 	I do not condone illegal or unlawful usage of this software.

-	This project has no specific goal or purpose, other than to provide myself an application for creating interesting tools and learning how to code in python.

 # Current Version: